markNZed/TaskFlow/infra/docker/README.md

 # Notes

+## Dev
+This assumes T@skFlow is running behind a proxy on a docker network:

+<br> docker-compose -f docker-compose-dev.yml build
+<br> docker-compose -f docker-compose-dev.yml up -d

+SetupVSCode debugging in .vscode/launch.json

+docker exec -it $(docker ps -qf "name=docker_taskflow_1") /bin/bash

 ## Prod
 Eventually this will capture how to deploy T@skFlow in a "production" environment.

-!!Should not mount the nodejs dir in the react and vice-versa

-Set up a reverse proxy server, to listen on a single port and forward requests to different ports based on the requested URL.
+Assumes there is a reverse proxy server, to listen on a single port and forward requests to different ports based on the requested URL.

 <br> docker-compose -f docker-compose-prod.yml build
 <br> docker stack deploy -c docker-stack-compose-taskflow.yml taskflow-prod